 Asian Salad Dressing

-Finally, you can use this dipping sauce as a salad dressing to go with chopped Asian salad.
+Finally, you can use this dipping sauce as a salad dressing to go with a chopped Asian salad.
 Not sure how to do this?
 Easy, peasy!
 First, start with my Oil and Vinegar Coleslaw, but skip the dressing.

 Next, add some grilled chicken breast, or cooked shrimp.
 Finally, dilute the sauce with one tablespoon of water at a time, until you reach the right consistency.
 Mix in with the coleslaw, top with dry-roasted peanuts and enjoy!